 What is Black Tie Dinner?

-Since its inception in 1982, Black Tie Dinner has been the largest fund raising dinner for the gay, lesbian, bisexual and transgender community in the nation.
-Each year, Black Tie Dinner selects up to 20 North Texas beneficiaries to receive dinner proceeds as well as the Human Rights Campaign Foundation, the Dinner's national beneficiary.
-To date, Black Tie Dinner has distributed over $23 million.
-Black Tie Dinner, Inc. is a 501(c)3 non-profit organization.
+From its origins as a small fundraising dinner among friends in 1982, Black Tie Dinner has grown into the largest fundraising dinner in the nation for the LGBTQ community.
+Each year, Black Tie Dinner selects up to 20 non-profit organizations from North Texas as local beneficiaries of its fundraising, as well as the Human Rights Campaign Foundation as its national beneficiary.
+To date, Black Tie Dinner has distributed over $27 million dollars to a wide variety of organizations serving the needs of the LGBTQ community.
+Black Tie Dinner is a 501(c)(3) non-profit organization.

-Black Tie Dinner recognizes individuals, organizations or corporations that have made a significant contribution regarding to the continued fight for LGBTQ rights.
+Each year, Black Tie Dinner presents multiple awards that recognize individuals, organizations, or corporations that have made a significant contribution to the continued fight for LGBTQ equality.

 Kuchling Humanitarian Award